Collaborative Divorce: Factors to Consider

 If the spouses wish to seek the guidance of an attorney who can look out for his or her best interests during every step of the process, collaborative divorce is likely the best option.
 This is particularly true if the divorce involves more complicated issues - whether legally, financially, or otherwise - that the spouses do not feel competent or confident enough to negotiate themselves.
 Even if your matter is not very complicated, you may just feel more comfortable with the concept of having a legal professional to confer with and seek advice from at every step of the process.

 If a couple has long-standing relational dynamics that leave one or both feeling at a distinct disadvantage on certain issues, the structure and added insulation of a collaborative divorce may be right for them.
 Having a collaborative attorney by your side may boost confidence when expressing concerns that are of importance to you.
 On the other hand, if you tend to overpower the conversation with your spouse, your collaborative attorney can reign you in as needed, keeping in mind that the goal in the end is to achieve an agreed upon resolution.

 There are some downsides to collaborative divorce, however.
 The main one is that should the collaboration be unsuccessful — in other words, not result in a divorce settlement — you will have to start all over with a new divorce lawyer.
 The result could be added expense and delay during an already difficult time.
 A failed collaborative divorce may also result in a more contentious litigated divorce due to disillusionment of the parties.Collaborative Divorce Attorneys

-If you or someone you know is interested in learning more about collaborative divorce process in Davidson or anywhere in the greater Charlotte region, contact the family law attorneys at Arnold & Smith, PLLC.
+If you or someone you know is interested in learning more about collaborative divorce process in Charlotte, Mooresville, Monroe or other parts of North Carolina, contact the family law attorneys at Arnold & Smith, PLLC.
 We can help you resolve your marital dispute whether it is through divorce mediation, collaborative divorce, or traditional litigation.
 Contact our firm today to schedule your initial evaluation with one of our skilled family law attorneys.